 Inuyasha carefully, and without lifting his gaze from Kagome's form picked up his nearly forgotten fish.
 If she didn't know Inuyasha's personality so well she would have said his outstretched arm was shaking.

 "Alright, my interest is caught," Kagome directed towards her informant.
+The idea of learning about her best friend was to tempting to pass up.
+If this was indeed a person who could be Inuyasha's father then she would take that over sanity slowly getting away from her.
+And no one would believe her anyways, she did not even believe herself and she was witnessing this first hand.
 "Inuyasha, is there a particular reason you never change out of that outfit?
 Almost every time I try to clean it you bite my head off," she asked.

 "…I gave it to him, the cloth anyways.
 His mother hand stitched it for him as he grew older.
 It is one of the only things he has that both of us have somehow contributed in giving him," said the older man.